FusRoDah09/my-website/src/writings/2025-10-16-dont-let-ai-write-everything-for-you.md

 <br><br>

 <div class="thanks">
-Thanks to ChatGPT for reading drafts of this.
+Thanks to ChatGPT for taking the time to read and provide feedback on early drafts of this essay.
 </div>